Have you ever had that feeling?

 Many people think an artist is someone who paints, someone who sculpts, or someone who writes a poem — I believe an artist is something more.

 An artist practices his/her craft.
 An artist seeks feedback from trusted sources in order to improve.
 An artist wants to grow.
 An artist needs to continually move forward.
 An artist is actively engaged in their craft.
 Whatever it may be.

 An indie artist is a force to be reckoned with.

 Are you an indie artist?
 Then I’ve got something for you:

 I’ve created some free resources to start your practice:

 - Wicked Smaht Content Marketing Basics

-- Don’t Be a Content Monkey: How to Become a Trusted Content Advisor (And Advance Your Career)
+- And COMING SOON: Don’t Be a Content Monkey: How to Become a Trusted Content Advisor (And Advance Your Career)

 These are the same marketing basics and content marketing principles I’ve used on my path to becoming the director of content marketing at Constant Contact.
 And they’re what I still use with my team today.